antrea-io/antrea/CONTRIBUTING.md

 * test/e2e/* change: skip conformance and networkpolicy checks
 * *_windows.go change: skip Linux checks

+Besides skipping specific checks you can also cancel all stale running or waiting capv jenkins jobs related to your PR with `/stop-all-jobs`.

 For more information about the tests we run as part of CI, please refer to [ci/README.md](ci/README.md).